Northern Europe battered by 3rd major storm; deaths hit 14

 In Denmark, the storm uprooted trees and disrupted rail services in and around Copenhagen, the capital.
 Sweden saw heavy snowfall that shut down buses in its capital city of Stockholm.

-Elaine Ganley in Paris, Jan M. Olsen in Copenhagen, Geir Moulson in Berlin and Mike Corder in The Hague contributed to this story.
+Elaine Ganley in Paris, Jan M. Olsen in Copenhagen, Frank Jordans and Geir Moulson in Berlin and Mike Corder in The Hague contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.